Introduction

 Returning a null

 This option is the widely used option before Java 8.
 The method signature will look like as shown below.
 The method returns null when a product is not found.
-This is the widely used option before ava 8.

 public Product lookupProduct(String productName)